Manan-200/revCipher/README.md

 ## Description
 This app ciphers the entered message by reversing the letters.
-For example, "a" ciphers to "z", b ciphers to "y", c ciphers to "x" and so on.
+For example, "a" ciphers to "z", "b" ciphers to "y", "c" ciphers to "x" and so on.